 Similar to some of the less famous Arched rock formations at nearby Arches National Park, Mesa Arch is a Pothole Arch formed by weathering over many years.

-Why Make The Effort To See A Mesa Arch Sunrise?
+Why Make The Effort To See Mesa Arch At Sunrise?

 Let’s face it, you will have to make an extraordinary amount of effort to see this sunrise at Mesa Arch.
 But we promise it will up there with the best you’ve ever seen and photographed.

 We can count on two hands the amount of times either of us have been stunned in the true sense of the word, after years of travel.
 Canyonlands’ Mesa Arch at sunrise was one of those moments, this really is one of the most amazing things to do do in Utah.

 Also, you don’t have to be a professional photographer to enjoy this unique spectacle.
 In fact, we met a ton of awesome people who just loved nature and couldn’t miss a thrilling sunrise on their visit to Utah.